jasonrbriggs/cgiwm/README.md

 # cgiwm

 A simple CGI-based webmention receiver.
-Stores webmentions as a json snippet in a directory, processed separately and the resulting webmentions.json file is copied into the target path in the htdocs dir.
+Stores webmentions as a json snippet in a directory, which are then processed separately and the resulting webmentions.json file is copied into the target path in the htdocs dir.

 Usage: